 Building Upon and Implementing the Recommendations of the Morena Boulevard Station Area Planning Study

 In 2013-14, the City conducted a planning study - the Morena Boulevard Station Area Planning Study - that evaluated and provided recommendations for the areas adjacent to the Mid-Coast trolley stations at Tecolote Road and Clairemont Drive within the Clairemont Mesa and Linda Vista community planning areas.
-The Planning Study was the first phase in a process to plan for future changes along the Morena Corridor.
 The purpose of the Planning Study was to address the future form of development in light of the introduction of the Mid-Coast Light Rail Transit (LRT) Trolley extension.
 In addition to land use and urban design recommendations, the study also focused on mobility improvements throughout the area for bicyclists, pedestrians, vehicles, and transit users.

 The Morena Corridor Specific Plan will build upon the technical analysis and recommendations prepared and extensive public input received from the study.
 The specific plan will provide policies and recommendations that address land use, mobility, and urban design to enhance the corridor.